hth313/boost41/doc/catalog.rst

 If there is no module that overrides the entered catalog it falls back to the normal system catalog.
 If there is a module that implements the entered catalog it is handled by that module.
-This gives an extensible mechanism, an HP-IL related module could provide specific HP-IL related catalogs that are available when that module is plugged in.

-Boost in itself implements a buffer catalog with number 7 (more are planned in future updates).
+Boost itself implements a buffer catalog with number 7 (more are planned in future updates).

 .. note::

-   The catalogs provided by Boost are very similar in behavior with the original catalog 1--3.
+   The catalogs provided by Boost are built on top of mechanisms in OS4 that gives them very similar behavior compared to the original catalog 1--3.
 Once stopped the calculator goes to light sleep, saving power.
 If a key that is not implemented by the catalog is pressed, the catalog is terminated and the key action is performed.
 This is different from catalogs 4--6 in the HP-41CX